 We felt as if we had been transported through time and place to a world that is fast disappearing.

 The road itself was being transgressed by all manner of carts.
 Tractor-trailers filled with families, animals and produce on the way to market.
 Men and women walked along the motorway carrying the packages and produce on their heads, cars and tuk tuks loaded to the brim with people; the only thing we didn’t see was an elephant.

 Our generation thinks we are clever, but the summer palace we visited had hollow walls so that they could run water down the inside to cool the place down.
-They also created magnificent wind tunnels and on the 110o C day it was certainly welcome.
+They also created magnificent wind tunnels and on the 110 degree C day it was certainly welcome.